-Q: Will all Medicare beneficiaries pay higher premiums in 2017?
+Q: Are all Medicare beneficiaries paying higher premiums in 2018?

-For about 70 percent of Part B enrollees, the average premium in 2017 will be about $109/month.
-That’s up from $104.90/month in 2016.
-Premiums would be higher if the Social Security cost of living allowance (COLA) was higher.
-But the COLA is only 0.3 percent for 2017, which adds about $4/month to the average Social Security check.
-Since Medicare Part B premiums are deducted from Social Security checks, and since there’s a “hold harmless” provision that — in most cases — prevents Social Security checks from declining from one year to the next, Part B premiums can’t increase by more than about $4/month for most enrollees.
+For about 70 percent of Part B enrollees, the average premium in 2018 is about $130/month — up from about $109/month in 2017, but the increase is fully covered by the Social Security COLA.
+Premiums would be slightly higher if the Social Security COLA had been larger for 2018.
+Since Medicare Part B premiums are deducted from Social Security checks, and since there’s a “hold harmless” provision that — in most cases — prevents Social Security checks from declining from one year to the next, Part B premiums are limited to about $130/month for most enrollees.

-For the other 30 percent of enrollees, the standard premium will be $134/month in 2017, which is a 10 percent increase over the $121.80/month this group paid in 2016.
+For the other 30 percent of enrollees, the standard premium is $134/month in 2018, the same as it was in 2017.
 Medicare enrollees with income over $85,000 ($170,000 for a couple) are among that 30 percent, but their premiums are further increased above the standard rates.

-Those who will pay at least $134/month for Part B in 2017 consist of four groups:
+Those who are paying at least $134/month for Part B in 2018 consist of four groups:

 - Enrollees who pay higher premiums based on their income.
-For single enrollees whose income is higher than $85,000 (or married couples with income above $170,000), Part B premiums are already higher than the standard rate, and will increase again for 2017.
-For high-income enrollees, the monthly Part B premium will range from $187.50 to $428.60.
+For single enrollees whose income is higher than $85,000 (or married couples with income above $170,000), Part B premiums are higher than the standard rate.
+For high-income enrollees, the monthly Part B premium ranges from $187.50 to $428.60 in 2018.

 - Enrollees who are covered under a public sector retirement program instead of Social Security.
 There are about 1.6 million public sector retirees who paid into a different pension system in lieu of Social Security.
 This includes some firefighters, police officers and teachers (about 40 percent of public school teachers are in this position), as well as government employees who are covered under the Civil Service Retirement Program.
 These retirees pay Part B premiums directly to Medicare, since they don’t receive a Social Security check from which the premium can be deducted.
-Just like people who have not yet begun to receive Social Security, this group will also pay higher premiums in 2017.
+Just like people who have not yet begun to receive Social Security, this group is continuing to pay $134/month in 2018 for Part B.